Critical fates induced by the interaction competition in three-dimensional tilted Dirac semimetals: Microscopic model and effective theory

-In addition to fermioic excitations~(\ref{Eq H_0}), we for completeness bring out the contributions from phonons that characterize the potential distortions of lattices.
-As the optical phonons are much more important than acoustic ones as approaching the potential instability in the low-energy regime, we hereby only consider the former~\cite{Ruhman2019PRX}.
-In principle, there exits two different kinds of modes corresponding to the transverse phonon and longitudinal phonon.
-Accordingly, the involved phonon ingredients can be expressed as follows~\cite{Ruhman2019PRX,Khmelnitskii1971SPSS,Strukov2012Book}
+In addition to the fermionic excitations~(\ref{Eq H_0}), we incorporate the contributions from phonons, which signify the potential lattice distortions.
+Since the couplings between optical phonons and electrons are marginal but instead irrelevant between acoustic phonons and electrons~\cite{Mahan1990Book}, this indicates that the optical phonons would be much more important than acoustic ones upon approaching the potential instability in the low-energy regime.
+To simplify the analysis, we can neglect the latter and only focus on the former~\cite{Ruhman2019PRX}.
+In principle, there exist two different kinds of modes corresponding to the transverse phonon and longitudinal phonon.
+Accordingly, the relevant phonon ingredients can be expressed as~\cite{Ruhman2019PRX,Khmelnitskii1971SPSS,Strukov2012Book}

-where $u_{i}$ ($u_j$) represents the phonon field with $i,j=x,y,z$, and $C_{T,L}$ specify the velocities of the transverse and longitudinal phonons, as well as the coupling $V$ characterizes the self-interactions among phonons themselves.
-In principle, the transverse phonon owns a ``effective mass" which can played as a tuning parameter.
-To simplify, we hereby assume it is small enough and neglect it in that the concerned regime is adjacent to the potential phase transition where the phonons become gapless~\cite{Ruhman2019PRX}.
-Under this circumstance, the free transverse and longitudinal phonon propagators can be obtained in the momentum space,
+where $u_{i}$ ($u_j$) represents the phonon field with $i,j=x,y,z$; $\omega_{T,L}$ serve as the phonon mass, and $C^{i}_{T,L}$ specify the velocities of the transverse and longitudinal phonons, while the coupling $V^{ij}$ characterizes the self-interactions among phonons themselves.
+In principle, the phonon mass is an adjustable parameter, which is closely related to the critical regime where the fluctuations are important.
+Given that the concerned regime is adjacent to the potential phase transition, we follow the strategy in Ref.~\cite{Ruhman2019PRX} to tune the mass terms to be zero, which places the system near the ferroelectric critical regime.
+This makes the phonon can completely couple with other degrees of freedom to induce the potential critical behavior in the low-energy regime.
+Under this assumption, the free transverse and longitudinal phonon propagators in the momentum space can be written as,